Workiva/over_react/doc/new_boilerplate_migration.md

 ##### Abbreviated Version

-When no other mixins are used, skip the props class and just use the mixin.
+When no other mixins are used, you can omit the concrete props class and just use the mixin.

 ```dart
 import 'package:over_react/over_react.dart';